Sustainability

 Board of Directors’ initiatives

-The Board of Directors also receives regular reports on important risks to the Company’s management that have been debated in and reported to the Executive Committee and the Sustainability Committee in order to oversee risk management and assess its effectiveness.
+The Board of Directors also receives regular reports on important risks to the Company’s management that have been debated in and reported to the Executive Committee and each special committee in order to oversee risk management and assess its effectiveness.

 Assessing the effectiveness of the Board